Consensys/doc.goquorum/docs/Reference/API-Methods.md

           Error: contract extension in progress for the given contract address
           ```

-    * You must execute `quorumExtension_extendContract` from the node who created the contract initially.
+    * You must execute `quorumExtension_extendContract` from the node that initially created the contract.

     * If the network is using
       [enhanced network permissioning](../Concepts/Permissioning/Enhanced/EnhancedPermissionsOverview.md), then both